gatblau/artisan/docs/readme.md

 At the core of the execution engine is the build file: a [YAML file](https://en.wikipedia.org/wiki/YAML) that defines:

-- one or more functions: functions are lists of commands that have to be executed in sequence
+- ***functions***: functions are lists of commands that have to be executed in sequence.
+For those familiar with GNU Make, *Artisan* functions are similar to [make functions](https://www.gnu.org/software/make/manual/html_node/Functions.html).

-- one or more build profiles: profiles describe how to create packages
+- ***profiles***: describe the operations required to create *Artisan* packages.
+In the simplest form they can be just the location of a target folder to zip, in a more complex case, they might involve execution of shell commands or other *Artisan* functions required to prepare the contents of a package.

-- one or more inputs: inputs define the information required by functions and profiles to work
+- ***inputs***: inputs define the information required by functions and profiles to work.
+Inputs can be ordinary variables, secrets or (PGP) keys.

 Build files can be chained, that is, one can call one build file from another build file.
 This allow to break complex functions in a manageable way.